Anita L. Allen: Professional career

 Prior to joining the Penn faculty, Allen was professor and associate dean for research and scholarship at Georgetown University Law Center from 1987 to 1998, and an assistant professor of philosophy at Carnegie Mellon University from 1978 to 1981.
 She was the first African American woman to serve on the faculty of the University of Pittsburgh School of Law, 1985 to 1987.
 She has been a visiting faculty member at Tel Aviv University, Waseda University Law School in Tokyo, Johns Hopkins School of Public Health, University of Washington, Hofstra Law School, University of Arizona College of Law, Princeton University, Yale Law School, Villanova University School of Law, and Harvard Law School.
-In 2022 she wll be a visiting Professor in the School of Government at Oxford.
+In 2022 she will be a visiting professor in the School of Government at Oxford.
 2023 she will be a distinguished visiting professor at Fordham Law School.
-In 2024 she will be the Hart Fellow at University College, Oxford, and will aso deliver the H.L.
+In 2024 she will be the Hart Fellow at University College, Oxford, and will also deliver the H.L.
 A Hart Memorial Lecture.

 Allen is an expert on privacy law, the philosophy of privacy, contemporary ethics and bioethics.
 She is also recognized for scholarship about legal philosophy, women's rights, and race relations.

 She has received fellowships from Princeton's Program in Law and Public Affairs, the American Council of Learned Societies, the American Association of University Women, and the Ford Foundation.

 Allen is a member of the Pennsylvania and New York bars.
 She briefly practiced law with Cravath, Swaine & Moore in New York City in 1984 and 1985.